bostrt/vsphere-ci-session-exporter/README.md

 This application exports Prometheus metrics that bring together vSphere Sessions and related OpenShift CI jobs.
 This can be used for troubleshooting session leaks or session limit issues.

+Once application is running, metrics are exposed at `localhost:8090/metrics`.
+Of course, port is configurable.

 # TODO

 - Error handle loss of vSphere session